Share

 • Kidney Care

 Muscle injury or breakdown – resulting from trauma, infection, or medication – may lead to release of a protein called myoglobin, which normally carries and stores oxygen in the muscles, into the bloodstream.
 This can result in kidney injury.
-CytoSorb helps reduce myoglobin levels and can be used preventatively to protect the kidney from damage or to help manage kidney failure, alongside dialysis to support the recovery of your kidneys.
+CytoSorb helps reduce myoglobin levels and can be used preventatively, aiming to protect the kidney from damage or to help manage kidney failure, alongside dialysis to support the recovery of your kidneys.

 Additional Information